1104Anikbarua/next-assignment-2/README.md

 - After install open the terminal in your code editor

+* Create .env file paste the MongoDB Driver connection url in DATABASE_URL variable and create a variable named PORT with the value of 5000.Also create a variable named BCRYPT_SALT.Remember that variable names are case sensitive.

 - Write npm run start:dev or yarn start:dev to run the server locally

 - Before build the project you need to check any error or warning you can check all the error or warning by writing npm run lint or yarn lint